PocketwatchGames/PocketTrace/README.md

 ```#define TRACE_PROFILER``` in order to turn on profiling.
 If ```TRACE_PROFILER``` is not defined then
 all the various ```TRACE()``` macros will be noops (useful when you ship your game).

+The profiler stores all the profile data in memory.
+For long-running applications this can add up to
+100s or even gigabytes of allocated memory.
+For our purposes at Pocketwatch this is fine.
+Just be aware
+in case that's something that is no good for your project.

 ### 1) Add TraceProfiler.cpp to your project

 The simplest way to include the profiler is by adding TraceProfiler.cpp directly to your project.
 If you